 WHICH HOME WATER FILTER TO BUY?

-Aquasana’s wide variety of water filtration systems allow you to choose which product fits your family’s needs based on the contaminants found in your home tap, and your particular goals.
+Aquasana's wide variety of water filtration systems allows you to choose which product fits your family’s needs based on the contaminants found in your home tap, and your particular goals.

 If you know you get city drinking water that’s been treated, then an under-counter or countertop system could meet your drinking water needs.
 If you live in a rural area or get well water, you definitely need to check your local water reports and/or get a water testing kit (as mentioned above).

-We did wind up adding the 2-stage undercounter sink filter to our house, in addition to the whole house water filter because, while the whole home system will reduce contaminants, they’re unable to guarantee exact percentages of specific contaminant (except for chlorine) since the water flows through our pipes at a higher flower rate.
+We did wind up adding the 2-stage under counter sink filter to our house, in addition to the whole house water filter because, while the whole home system will reduce contaminants, they're unable to guarantee exact percentages of specific contaminants (except for chlorine) since the water flows through our pipes at a higher flower rate.